oss-aspen/Rappel/ProjectOverview.md

 The data sources that will generate the metrics for the dashboard:

-* Augur (Github data collection software suite from the CHAOSS project)
-* Cauldron (Github data collection software based on Kibana and OpenElastic)
 * Meetup data
 * Social media content of OSS “influencers” (analysts, experts, known innovators)
 * Conference data